Traffic Inspector in a nutshell

 - Go to the Traffic Inspector Settings page and enable Use White IP Access List

 How to disable Traffic Inspector

 To completely turn off the inspection go to the Traffic Inspector Settings page and disable Enable traffic inspection.
-Note: it’s not recommended, you just turn off an essential protection layer for your WordPress.
-If you come across some issue with some php script, use the Request whitelist setting as described above.
+Note: it’s not recommended, by doing that you turn off an essential protection layer for your WordPress.
+If you come across an issue with a php script, use the Request whitelist setting as described above.

 If you have a question regarding WordPress security or WP Cerber, leave them in the comments section below or get them answered on the community forum.

 We’d love to fix it!
 Share your bug discoveries with us here: Bug Report.